suncoast-devs/handbook/lessons/react-hooks-react-router/lecture.md

 # Step 1 - Import the `BrowserRouter`

 - The purpose of the `Router` is to allow our application to handle different URLs.
-- There are several different kinds of "Routers" but the most common, and the one we'll use is `BrowserRouter`
+- There are several different kinds of "Routers" but the most common, and the one we will use is `BrowserRouter`

 ```js
 import { BrowserRouter as Router } from 'react-router-dom'